Guiraoa

+The genus and species were first described and published by Ernest Cosson in 1851 in Notes Pl.
+Crit. on page 98.
 The genus name of Guiraoa is in honour of Ángel Guirao y Navarro (1817–1890), Spanish doctor, naturalist and politician from Murcia who discovered this plant.
 The Latin specific epithet of arvensis refers to arvum of ploughed fields or ploughed land.

-It was first described and published in Notes Pl.
-Crit. on page 98 in 1851.